arthurdouillard/deepcourse/content/about/index.md

 - [Polytechnique's master of Data Science](https://m2dsupsdlclass.github.io/lectures-labs/)
     - This is the course Charles Ollion taught me at EPITA.
 He then task me to taught this course myself at EPITA.
 Thus this current course is in some part very similar to it.
+- [Sorbonne's RDFIA](https://rdfia.github.io/index.html): a course I'm teaching at Sorbonne.
+Most of the content was done by Thomas Robert and Rémi Cadene.
 - [Stanford's famous CS231n](http://cs231n.stanford.edu/)